9 - Reference Counting and a Linked List

 must be maintained in sorted order

 item number.
-You are not to use a sort function.
+You are not to use a sort function or perform any sorting.

 you are to insert each new node in the location so that the linked list